lmbgithub/python-project1/README.md

 # Contents

-- `camera_simulator` contains a project directory for a Python package.
-Note that its only content is the `camera_simulator/camera_simulator` directory for now.
-If you wanted to add tests or something you could put those in `camera_simulator/tests` or something.
+- `package` contains a project directory for a Python package.
+Note that its only content is the `package/camera_simulator` directory for now.
+If you wanted to add tests or something you could put those in `package/tests` or something.
-- `camera_simulator/camera_simulator` is the actual "package".
+- `package/camera_simulator` is the actual "package".
 In accordance with Python's [documented behavior](https://docs.python.org/3.9/tutorial/modules.html#tut-packages), the directory is a package because it contains an `__init__.py` file.

 ## Docker

 install and run all tests

 `./docker/run.sh`

 Turn off docker container

 `./docker/run.sh down`